onzfonz/comp227/src/content/7/en/part7e.md

   }
   // highlight-end

+  render() {
   // ...
 }
 ```

-The callback function of the HTTP request updates the component state using the method [setState](https://reactjs.org/docs/react-component.html#setstate).
+The callback function of the HTTP request updates the component state using the method [`setState`](https://reactjs.org/docs/react-component.html#setstate).
 The method only touches the keys that have been defined in the object passed to the method as an argument.
 The value for the key `current` remains unchanged.

-Calling the method setState always triggers the rerender of the Class Component, i.e. calling the method `render`.
+Calling the method *`setState` always triggers the rerender of the Class Component*, i.e. calling the method `render`.

 We'll finish off the component with the ability to change the shown joke.
 The following is the code for the entire component with the addition highlighted: